November 15, 2021

 Senator King was a member of the bipartisan G22, a group of 22 Senators from both parties heavily involved in the negotiation of the Infrastructure Investment and Jobs Act.
 King-backed Maine priorities included in the legislation include:

 · $65 billion for broadband.
 The broadband provisions include over $40 billion in block grants to states and $2 billion for tribal governments, mirroring the bipartisan BRIDGE Act introduced by Senators King, Michael Bennet (D-Colo.), and Rob Portman (R-Ohio) earlier this year.
-Maine could receive an estimated The bill also includes Senator King’s Digital Equity Act, investing $2.75 billion in an array of projects at the state and local level that promote “digital equity”— a concept defined by the National Digital Inclusion Alliance as the, “condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.”
+Maine could receive up to an estimated $300 million, and at least $100 million.
+The bill also includes Senator King’s Digital Equity Act, investing $2.75 billion in an array of projects at the state and local level that promote “digital equity”— a concept defined by the National Digital Inclusion Alliance as the, “condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.”
 Overall, the bill is expected to bring hundreds of millions dollars for Maine broadband funding.

 · $110 billion for roads and bridges.
 The IIJA includes the much-needed funding to repair America’s roads through the Surface Transportation Reauthorization Act and Surface Transportation Investment Act.
 Maine would expect to receive $1.3 billion for federal-aid highway apportioned programs.
 The legislation also includes $40 billion for bridges – including an estimated $225 million for Maine – the largest investment of its kind since the construction of the interstate highway system.
 These funds are much-needed in Maine, as 58% of the state’s bridges are over 50 years old.